asdf-vm/actions/README.md

 ### Main actions

-These two actions are probaly the most useful:
+These two actions are probably the most useful:

 - `asdf-vm/actions/install` - Install your `.tool-versions` plugins and tools.